Optimisation of time-ordered processes in the finite and asymptotic regime: Problems with time-ordered operations

 where the unknown evolution parameters $\lambda:=\rho\in C$ correspond to the player's preparation.
 The dynamical system outputs a reward at time $N$, namely

-Our goal is thus to maximize the system's reward over all possible values of the evolution parameter $\lambda$, i.e., over all $\rho\in C$.
+Our goal is thus to maximize the reward of the system over all possible values of the evolution parameter $\lambda$, i.e., over all $\rho\in C$.

 As an aside we note that, in some circumstances, it becomes necessary to compute the maximum average game score achievable by an \emph{adversarial player}, who has access to the current game configuration and can thus adjust their preparation in each round accordingly.
-Curiously enough, this problem is easier than optimizing over i.i.d. strategies, and, in fact, a general solution is presented in \cite{prep_games}.
-Notwithstanding, we show below that the computation of the maximum game score of a preparation game under adaptive strategies can also be regarded as a particular class of the sequential problems considered in this article.
+Curiously enough, this problem is easier than optimizing over IID strategies, and, in fact, a general solution is presented in Ref.~\cite{prep_games}.
+Notwithstanding, we show below that the computation of the maximum game score of a preparation game under adaptive strategies can also be regarded as a particular class of the sequential problems considered in this paper.